Hurtigruten: New contracts

 The Ministry of Transport and Communications in Norway announced in 2017 that the Hurtigruten contract was split into three contracts.
-The contracts were put up for bid and in the end, two were granted to Hurtigruten AS and one to Havila Kystruten AS, with each operating seven and four ships respectively.
-The two companies will alternate departure days for the entire route from Bergen to Kirkenes.
+The contracts were put up for bid and in the end, two were granted to Hurtigruten and one to Havila Kystruten AS, with each operating seven and four ships respectively.
+The two companies alternate departure days for the entire route from Bergen to Kirkenes.

-Havila Kystruten AS is building four new vessels to serve the route, while Hurtigruten AS will be refitting seven of its vessels to meet the stricter emissions requirements.

-The four new vessels from Havila will run on LNG and battery power.
-LNG will cut CO₂ emissions by 25 per cent, and the battery power will yield additional savings.
-The vessels will be named Havila Capella, Havila Castor, Havila Polaris and Havila Pollux.
+The four new vessels from Havila run on Liquefied natural gas (LNG) and battery power.
+LNG will cut CO2 emissions by 25%, and the battery power will yield additional savings.
+The vessels are named Havila Capella, Havila Castor, Havila Polaris, and Havila Pollux.
 All four vessels were built at Tersan shipyard in Turkey.

-Existing vessels from Hurtigruten will be modernized and renovated in order to meet the new requirements.
-MS Eirik Raude, MS Trollfjord and MS Otto Sverdrup are all getting modernized and renovated with a scandinavian interior style similar to the expedition vessels MS Roald Amundsen and MS Fridtjof Nansen.
+Existing vessels from Hurtigruten were modernized and renovated to meet the new requirements.
+MS Midnatsol, MS Trollfjord and MS Finnmarken were all getting modernized and renovated with a Scandinavian interior style.

-The ships will be fitted with filters and LNG compatible engines in order to reduce emissions by 25%.
-The ships will also get hybrid motors, and battery packs.
+The ships were fitted with filters and LNG-compatible engines to reduce emissions by 25%.
+The ships also received hybrid motors, and battery packs.

 Current fleet

-As of 2020, this is a list of ships sailing on the Hurtigruten.
+As of 2024, this is a list of ships sailing on the Hurtigruten.